chinarulezzz/chinarulezzz.github.io/index.md

 Also written for educational purposes :)

 *NOTE: AFAIK, at now Orange uses javascript scripts to generate user content.
-That breaks current captcha cracking.
-I have no time and desire to add support of the javascript engine.*
+That breaks Orange sms sending.
+I have no time and desire to add support of the javascript engine.
+Now.*

 ___